 The only unfolding algorithms for orthogonal polyhedra that use sublinear refinement are for specialized orthogonal shape classes.
 For example, there exist algorithms for unfolding orthostacks using $1 \times 2$ refinement~\cite{BDDLOORW1998} and Manhattan Towers using $4 \times 5$ refinement~\cite{Damian-Flatland-O'Rourke-2005-manhattan}.
 There also exist unfolding algorithms for several classes of polyhedra composed of rectangular boxes.
 For example, orthotubes~\cite{BDDLOORW1998} and one layer block structures~\cite{Liou-Poon-Wei-2014-onelayer} built of unit cubes with an arbitrary number of unit holes can both be unfolded with cuts restricted to the box edges.

-Our focus here is on the class of orthogonal polyhedra known as orthotrees.
-An \emph{orthotree} $\OO$ is composed of axis-aligned unit cubes (boxes) glued face to face, whose surface is a $2$-manifold and whose dual graph $\T$ is a tree.
-(See~\cref{fig:orthotree}a for an example.)
+Our focus here is on a class of orthogonal polyhedra known as polycube trees.
+A \emph{polycube tree} $\OO$ is composed of axis-aligned unit cubes (boxes) glued face to face, whose surface is a $2$-manifold and whose dual graph $\T$ is a tree.
+(See~\autoref{fig:orthotree}a for an example.)
 In the grid unfolding model, cuts are allowed along any of the cube edges.
 Each node in $\T$ is a box in $\OO$ and two nodes are connected by an edge if the corresponding boxes are adjacent in $\OO$ (i.e., if they share a face).
 In this paper we will use the terms \emph{box} and \emph{node} interchangeably.
 The \emph{degree} of a box $b \in \OO$ is defined as the degree of its corresponding node in the dual tree $\T$.
 We select any node of degree one to be the \emph{root} of $\T$.

-In an orthotree, each box can be classified as either a \emph{leaf}, a \emph{connector}, or a \emph{junction}.
+In a polycube tree, each box can be classified as either a \emph{leaf}, a \emph{connector}, or a \emph{junction}.
 A leaf is a box of degree one; a connector is a box of degree two whose two adjacent boxes are attached on opposite faces; all other boxes are junctions.

-Because orthotrees are orthogonal polyhedra, they can be unfolded using the general algorithm in~\cite{Chang2015} with linear refinement.
-Algorithms for unfolding orthotrees using less than linear refinement have been limited to orthotrees that are \emph{well-separated}, meaning that no two junction boxes are adjacent.
-In~\cite{Damian-Flatland-Meijer-O'Rourke-2005-orthotrees}, the authors provide an algorithm for grid unfolding well-separated orthotrees.
+Because polycube trees are orthogonal polyhedra, they can be unfolded using the general algorithm in~\cite{Chang2015} with linear refinement.
+Algorithms for unfolding polycube trees using less than linear refinement have been limited to polycube trees that are \emph{well-separated}, meaning that no two junction boxes are adjacent.
+In~\cite{Damian-Flatland-Meijer-O'Rourke-2005-orthotrees}, the authors provide an algorithm for grid unfolding well-separated polycube trees.
 Recent work in~\cite{Ho-Chang-Yen-2017-orthographs} shows that the related class of well-separated orthographs (which allow arbitrary genus) can be unfolded with a $2 \times 1$ refinement.